Who is Marvin Brooks? Meet the Love Island Casa Amor recruit who trains Harry Redknapp

 He's selfish, controversial and can't decide which girl to choose.
 An all round catch.

-With his penchant for strong opinions and fierce competition, Marvin Brooks is likely to set Casa Amor on fire when he arrives on Love Island.
-He helps Harry Redknapp burn off the jam roly polys – but will this 8.7 be able to work up a sweat in the bedroom with the ladies?
+With his penchant for strong opinions and fierce competition, Marvin Brooks looked likely to set Casa Amor on fire when he arrived on Love Island.
+He helps Harry Redknapp burn off the jam roly polys – but this 8.7 was unable to work up a sweat in the bedroom with the ladies.

 - Casa Amor returns to Love Island for 2019 – everything you need to know